iltommi/qdb-documentation/source/api/java.rst

 The high-level API enables you to add any Java object to a wrpme cluster, it takes care of the serialization of said object for you.

-This API take cares of loading ad hoc native librairies, no matter which OS you are running (FreeBSD, Linux, Win32 or Win64).
+This API take cares of loading ad hoc native libraries, no matter which OS you are running (FreeBSD, Linux, Win32 or Win64).

 Last but not least this API is thread-safe unlike the low-level API.